 News releases, contact information and other resources for members of the media.

-Charles Johnson serves as the deputy commissioner for policy and operations for the Minnesota Department of Human Services (DHS).
-In addition to providing leadership to the department's policy areas, he oversees the agency’s budget development as well as financial analysis and operations, the Office of Inspector General, including the Licensing Division, the Compliance Office, Information Technology/Enterprise Architecture, communications and public affairs; legislative, community, tribal and county relations; reports and forecasts; and management operations.
+Charles Johnson serves as the deputy commissioner for the Minnesota Department of Human Services (DHS).
+In addition to providing leadership to the department's policy areas, he oversees the agency’s budget development as well as financial analysis and operations, the Office of Inspector General, including the Licensing Division, the Compliance Office, Information Technology/Enterprise Architecture, communications and public affairs, legislative relations, reports and forecasts and management operations.

-DHS is the state’s largest agency, with a $25.2 billion all-funds budget for the FY 2012-13 biennium.
-The department provides or administers a broad range of services, including health care, economic assistance, child welfare services, and services for the elderly and people with disabilities.
+DHS is the state’s largest agency and provides or administers a broad range of services, including health care, economic assistance, child welfare services, and services for the elderly and people with disabilities.

 Prior to his appointment as deputy commissioner for policy and operations in June 2013, Johnson served as chief financial officer since June 2010 and chief operating officer since January 2012.